apache/nuttx/configs/viewtool-stm32f107/README.txt

   Console Configuration
   ---------------------
-  The NuttX console is configurated by default on USART1 at 115200 BAUD 8N1 (8-bits, not parity, one stop bit).
+  The NuttX console is configured by default on USART1 at 115200 BAUD 8N1 (8-bits, not parity, one stop bit).
 These setting can, of course, easily be changed by reconfiguring NuttX.